Prym Representations of the Handlebody Group: Image of the Handlebody Group

-This mapping class has a lift mapping to the matrix A concrete computation for this fact can be found in (\cite{master}, Example 5.1.3).\\[1ex] Here, we just point out that the Dehn twists about $\gamma$ and $\delta$ map to the matrices and respectively, where $\zeta$ in this case denotes a $5^{\text{th}}$ root of unity.\\[1ex] Note that the constructed mapping class is not in the handlebody group, since it doesn't map all meridians to meridians.
+where the curves that we use for the Dehn twists can be seen in figure \ref{figure7}.\\[1ex] This mapping class has a lift mapping to the matrix A concrete computation for this fact can be found in ("Representations of the Mapping Class Group" (Master's thesis, P. Bader), Example 5.1.3).\\[1ex] Here, we just point out that the Dehn twists about $\gamma$ and $\delta$ map to the matrices and respectively, where $\zeta$ in this case denotes a $5^{\text{th}}$ root of unity.\\[1ex] Note that the constructed mapping class is not in the handlebody group, since it doesn't map all meridians to meridians.

 \end{remark}